Looking at your phone takes longer than you think

 On Behalf of | Aug 30, 2020 | Motor Vehicle Accidents

 How many times have you been driving along when your phone beeped at you?
-Maybe it’s a message from that Seattle girl you asked on a date?
+Maybe it’s a message from that Issaquah girl you asked on a date?
 Perhaps it’s a job offer from the interview you had?
 What if it is your mom and she has fallen in her kitchen and may bleed to death if you don’t answer right now?

 You grab the phone and swipe to the message.
 It’s a cat video from your friend, and it’s not even funny.
 You select the angry face emoji, press send and put the phone back in the holder.
 You look around and wonder why the road seems unfamiliar.
 Then you realize you have missed your turn.